Mahmoud-Zaki/Selenium-Task/README.md

 # Selenuim Task

-I make two feature and called them (Select Donation & Add Donation)
+I made two features and called them (Select Donation & Add Donation)

 Select Donation => choose the type of donation from the home page and add the donation value then add it to donations cart